You-Gao/Blog/_books/2024-07-19-what-time-is-this-place.md

 # What Time Is This Place?

 > "Everywhere there are signs of time."
-> <figcaption class="blockquote-footer">What Time is This Place?</figcaption>
+> {% include figcaption.html caption="What Time is This Place?" %}

-I enjoy understanding how the "*built environment*" has a sociological and psychology---often hidden---effect in others and my life. *What Time is This Place?* details how we experience time through environmental cues and its effect on our "*daily rhythms.*" Reflecting on the contents helped me piece together my understanding of how we experience time.
+I enjoy understanding how the "*built environment*" has a sociological and psychological ---often hidden---effect on others and my life. *What Time is This Place?* details how we experience time through environmental cues and its effect on our "*daily rhythms.*" Reflecting on the contents helped me piece together my understanding of how we experience time.

 ## Accounting Time[^2]

 We don't seem to experience time linearly.
 Sure, the world is in constant motion and the arrow of time "*waits for nobody*".
 But in reflection, time appears as discontinuous jumps of experience.
 If I were to ask you to think about your childhood experiences, it wouldn't be a linear stream---akin to a video.
 It would be a fragmented set of moments for a specific event. "*Accounted time*" seems to be a collection of long-term memories.

 The relation to "*perceived change*" is important to state.
 Change is what constructs the experience of time.
 The change within experiences, between experiences, and the present.
-Plus the ability to recollect it is how "*time*" is experienced.
+Plus, the ability to recollect it is how "*time*" is experienced.
 An example is the saying: "*time speeds up when you are having fun!*".
-It is said because people are absorbed into the present and they don't stop to perceive any changes within their environment[^1].
+It is said because people are absorbed into the present, and they don't stop to perceive any changes within their environment[^1].

 ## Encountering Time